E39-SOURCE-M5

 2014: The Story: Ryan’s 2000 BMW E39 M5:

-2014 Things will get crazy this year.
+Things will get crazy this year.
 I have decided to make this car as nice as I can afford to.
 That means every screw, every clip, every bracket, every everything has to be present, and in good working condition.
 They also need to look good.
 I ordered over 400 new parts for this car this year.
 It got new OEM style 65 wheels, new tires, chassis braces, instrument cluster bezel, switches, knobs, fan clutch, engine fan, door sills, M-audio subs, front bumper, trim, fog lights, rear bumper, trim, diffuser, facelift steering wheel, a total over-haul in electronics, all exterior door trim, coolant expansion tank, new filters, parking brake rebuild, rear brake overhaul, M3 oil cap, oil return hoses, and all mounting and installation hardware associated with these things.
+That huge list represents less than 1/4 of the parts replaced.
+I want this car to look amazing, it deserves to.
+It was a 7/10 to begin with, but by selling all of the old parts still worth using, I can afford a 9/10.
+I also installed the Shark Injector software to remove the AA code, and make the car a bit more fun.

 Continue reading